UoB-COMSM0166/2025-group-11a/assignments/week01/Readme.md

 More complex level layouts with hazards.
 AI snakes with different movement patterns and aggression levels.
 Limited special abilities, requiring strategic usage.

+### Idea2: Tower Defense Games
+#### Game List:
+- **Plants vs. Zombies** – A casual yet strategic tower defense game with unique plant-based units.
+- **Kingdom Rush** – A well-balanced TD game with diverse towers and upgrade paths.
+- **Bloons TD Series** – A popular TD series featuring monkeys popping waves of balloons with various weapons.
+- **Dungeon Defenders** – A hybrid of tower defense and action RPG with co-op gameplay.
+- **Orcs Must Die!** – A mix of TD and third-person action, allowing players to actively fight enemies.
+- **Defense Grid: The Awakening** – A classic sci-fi tower defense game with deep strategy elements.
+- **GemCraft** – A tower defense game with a unique gem-combining mechanic for custom towers.
+- **Sanctum** – A first-person shooter combined with traditional tower defense mechanics.
+- **Anomaly: Warzone Earth** – A reverse tower defense game where players control attackers instead of defenders.
+- **Iron Marines** – A sci-fi tower defense game with real-time strategy elements and hero units.

+---

+### **Game Overview**
+Tower defense (TD) games challenge players to strategically place defensive structures (towers) to stop waves of enemies from reaching a designated goal.
+These games often require careful resource management, tactical decision-making, and planning for future waves.
+Some TD games incorporate RPG, action, or strategy mechanics to enhance depth and replayability.

+---

+### **Game Mechanics**

+#### **1. Game Objectives**
+- Players must **defend a base, path, or strategic point** by placing towers along enemy routes.
+- Enemies **spawn in waves**, gradually increasing in difficulty.
+- Some TD games feature **boss waves**, which introduce powerful enemies with special abilities.
+- Players earn resources by defeating enemies, which can be used to **build and upgrade towers**.
+- Victory conditions may include **surviving a set number of waves**, **defeating a final boss**, or **protecting key objectives** for a duration.

+---

+#### **2. Tower Types and Abilities**
+1. **Basic Attack Towers**
+   - **Single-Target Tower** – Deals consistent damage to one enemy at a time (e.g., an archer tower).
+   - **Splash Damage Tower** – AOE (area of effect) damage, useful against grouped enemies (e.g., cannons, fireball turrets).
+   - **Fast-Firing Tower** – Rapid attacks with lower damage per shot (e.g., machine gun turrets, rapid-fire bows).

+2. **Support Towers**
+   - **Slow Tower** – Reduces enemy speed with ice, mud, or other effects.
+   - **Debuff Tower** – Weakens enemies by reducing armor, attack power, or movement speed.
+   - **Healing Tower** – Restores HP to other towers or friendly units.
+   - **Buff Tower** – Increases attack power, range, or speed of nearby towers.

+3. **Special Towers**
+   - **Sniper Tower** – Long-range, high-damage attacks against single enemies.
+   - **Trap Tower** – Lays mines, spikes, or explosives that trigger when enemies step on them.
+   - **Summoner Tower** – Spawns minions to fight enemies directly.
+   - **Ultimate Tower** – Expensive, high-damage towers with powerful effects.

+---

+#### **3. Enemy Types**
+1. **Basic Enemies** – Weak, numerous units that test basic defenses.
+2. **Fast Enemies** – Move quickly, making them difficult to hit with slow-firing towers.
+3. **Armored Enemies** – High defense, requiring armor-piercing or magic-based attacks.
+4. **Flying Enemies** – Can bypass certain towers, requiring anti-air defenses.
+5. **Swarm Enemies** – Large groups of weaker enemies that can overwhelm defenses.
+6. **Regenerating Enemies** – Slowly regain health over time, requiring burst damage.
+7. **Teleporting Enemies** – Can blink past towers or temporarily become invulnerable.
+8. **Boss Enemies** – Large, powerful foes with unique abilities, such as summoning minions or disabling towers.

+---

+#### **4. Level Design**
+- **Fixed Path Levels** – Enemies follow a predetermined route, and players place towers along the path.
+- **Open Field Levels** – Players create their own maze of towers to guide enemies.
+- **Multi-Path Levels** – Enemies have multiple routes, requiring a spread-out defense.
+- **Dynamic Environments** – Some levels have **shifting paths, destructible obstacles, or weather effects**.
+- **Interactive Elements** – Players can activate **bridges, doors, or traps** to manipulate enemy movement.

+---

+#### **5. Resource Management**
+- **Gold or Mana** – Earned by defeating enemies and used to build or upgrade towers.
+- **Upgrade System** – Towers can be improved to increase damage, range, speed, or gain new abilities.
+- **Limited Building Slots** – Some games restrict the number of towers, forcing careful planning.
+- **Special Abilities** – Players may have **spells or abilities** (e.g., meteor strikes, freeze waves, reinforcements).

+---

+#### **6. Game Difficulty and Challenges**
+- **Progressive Difficulty** – Later waves introduce stronger and smarter enemies.
+- **Limited Resources** – Players must decide between upgrading existing towers or building new ones.
+- **Enemy Immunities** – Some enemies are resistant to certain damage types, requiring varied tower choices.
+- **Survival Mode** – Endless waves that become progressively harder.
+- **Boss Fights** – Unique enemy encounters that challenge the player’s defensive strategies.
+- **Adaptive AI** – Some games feature enemies that change behavior based on player choices.

+---

+#### **7. Additional Features**
+- **Hero Units** – Some TD games allow players to control a hero with special abilities.
+- **Multiplayer Mode** – Co-op or competitive play where players either work together or send enemies to each other.
+- **Tower Combinations** – Some games allow combining towers to create hybrid structures with unique effects.
+- **Skill Tree System** – Players can unlock global upgrades that persist between levels.